nespinoza/juliet/docs/user/installation.rst

 Installing pymultinest
 +++++++++++

-The full instructions on how to install `pymultinest can be found in the project's documentation
+As described above, we really recommend installyng ``pymultinest``.
+The full instructions on how to install `pymultinest can be found in the project's documentation <http://johannesbuchner.github.io/PyMultiNest/install.html>`_.
-<http://johannesbuchner.github.io/PyMultiNest/install.html>`_.
 We repeat here the main steps.
-First,
-install it via `pip <https://pip.pypa.io>`_:
+First, install it via `pip <https://pip.pypa.io>`_:

 .. code-block:: bash